anshi1995/E-commerce-Website-Database-Management/README.md

 * **Suppliers** are the source of the range of products available.
 *	Once the visitor decides to purchase items, they need to register on the website.
 Such users then become **customers**.
 * **Admins**, on the other hand, will have special privileges apart from the other roles.
 This will include adding new products, editing, or removing available products, marking products as out of stock, etc.

+## Implementation in MySQL:
+Data Generation:
+The relational model has been translated to the database schema in MySQL.
+After creating the tables, we used the ‘https://generatedata.com/generator’ to create the sample data for the database.
+We specified data type and attribute type name for each attribute of every table in the model to create data for corresponding tables.
+Further, we used insert queries to load the data in the database.

+## Implementation in NoSQL:
+A small part of the database model that we have created has been implemented in the Neo4j application as part of NoSQL implementation.
+This is a graph database that helps to easily visualize the relationship between different tables.
+Out of the 13 tables, we have implemented 5 important tables including Customer, Orders, Product, Category and Supplier.
+Cypher queries have been written to create these tables.
+Further, the relationships between these tables have been defined.

+## Database Access Via Python (Application):
+The database is accessed using Python and basic analytics and isualization is performed.
+The connection of MySQL to Python is done using ‘mysql.connector’ and ‘mycursor.execute’ is used to execute the query through python followed by converting the list into a dataframe using pandas library and finally using matplotlib and seaborn to plot the graphs for the analytics.